LaxarJS/laxar/docs/troubleshooting.md

 However, precisely because LaxarJS applications are loosely coupled and forgiving, in some cases problems are not noticed right away.
 And in some circumstances, misconfigurations may be hard to detect.
-This guide serves as a quick checklist to avoid known "gitchas".
+This guide serves as a quick checklist to avoid known "gotchas".

 ## General Development Tips